aamrani-dev/model_serving/docs/tutorial.md

     /bin/bash: triton : commande introuvable

-As the Triton Inference Server is running, we can start performing inferences.
+As the Triton Inference Server is now running and the model is deployed , we can start performing inferences.

 Let's create a file that you name as you like.
-I chose "test_mnist.py"
+We chose "test_mnist.py"